 - 1/2 teaspoon vanilla

 - 1 1/4 cups all purpose flour

 - 1/2 teaspoon salt

 - 4 ounces bittersweet chocolate, chopped into small pieces

 - In a large bowl, beat butter and sugars with an electric mixer until light and fluffy.
 Mix in milk and vanilla.
 Add flour and salt and mix on low until combined.
 Stir in chocolate chips.
 Cover with plastic wrap and chill dough in refrigerator for about 30 minutes until firm enough to roll into 1-inch balls.

 - Place rolled balls on a baking sheet lined with wax paper and place in the freezer for at least 30 minutes so they can firm up.

-- Melt candy coating following instructions on the package.
-Remove a handful of balls from the freezer at a time and dip in candy coating.
+- Remove a handful of balls from the freezer at a time and dip in chocolate.
 Tap off any excess coating and place back on wax paper to set.
-(Add sprinkles while the coating is still wet if desired.)
+(Add mini chips while the coating is still wet if desired.)

 - Refrigerate in an airtight container for up to a week.

 Dark Chocolate Orange Raisin Truffles– Garnish with Lemon

 German Chocolate Cake Truffles– All Day I Dream About Food

 Peppermint Truffles– Foodie Crush